 2016 Foundations of Information Science Forum: Five Discussion Sessions on Phenomenology and Life (February-May, 2016)

 2015 JPBMB Special Theme Issue on Integral Biomathics: Life Sciences, Mathematics and Phenomenological Philosophy

 2013 JPBMB Special Theme Issue on Integral Biomathics: Can Biology Create a Profoundly New Mathematics and Computation?

 Milestones on the way:

-Attention: This site is under permanent re-construction.
-It serves to provide up-to-date information on the research field and organise the workflow of the involved contributors.
+Attention: This site is under permanent reconstruction.
+It serves to provide up-to-date information on the research field and organize the workflow of the involved contributors.